Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Brief resume of phenomenological studies related to and channels

 The JPAC collaboration performed a coupled-channel study of the $e^+e^-\to J/\psi \pi \pi$ and $\to D\bar{D}^*\pi$ data from BESIII \cite{Pilloni:2016obd}.
 They considered several amplitude parametrizations to constrain different phenomenological models for $Z_c(3900)$: compact tetraquark, hadronic molecule, virtual state and a pure kinematical enhancement.
 All the models fit the data reasonably well.
 The best fit is obtained for a compact tetraquark state; however, the other scenarios have not been ruled out.

 An up-to-date analysis of the experimental data related to $Z_c(3900)$ suggests that both the molecular and nonmolecular components are comparable \cite{Chen:2023def}.
-This conclusion is drawn using a generalized expression for compositeness, which is not model-independent \cite{Matuschek:2020gqe}.
+This conclusion is drawn using a generalized expression for compositeness, which is not model independent \cite{Matuschek:2020gqe}.

 The internal structure of the $Z_c(3900)$ is also investigated employing functional methods \cite{Hoffer:2024alv}.
 Three potential configurations are explored: a tight $\bar{c}c$ core surrounded by the light $\bar{q}q$ pair ($J/\psi\pi$), heavy-light meson clusters ($D\bar{D}^*$) and diquark-antidiquark.
 Norm contributions are computed using the on-shell Bethe-Salpeter amplitude.
 The results suggest that the dominant and subdominant components are $J/\psi\pi$ and $D\bar{D}^*$, respectively, with a substantial $J/\psi\pi$-$D\bar{D}^*$ mixing.